salimkartal/salim_kartal_case/ApiAutomation/readme.md

 - testAddPet: Adds a new pet to the store.
 This test verifies that a pet can be successfully added with the correct attributes.

-- testAddInvalidPet: Attempts to add an invalid pet with incorrect JSON.
+- testAddPetFail: Attempts to add an invalid pet with incorrect JSON.
 This test ensures that the system correctly handles invalid input by returning a 400 Bad Request status.

-- testGetPetById: Retrieves a pet by its ID.
+- testGetPet: Retrieves a pet by its ID.
 This test checks that a previously added pet can be fetched using its unique ID, and the attributes match as expected.

 - testGetPetFail: Attempts to retrieve a non-existent pet.
 This test ensures that the system returns a 404 Not Found status when a pet with a given ID does not exist.